Kristina01111000/notesforresume/README.md

 		- pricing - bulleted -> put into paragraphs
 			- sign up for email lists to learn other peoples pricing, business model -> passive market research, also easy
 	- finish operations section
-- research help linked in document, also the talk
+	- forecast
 		- have at least 1 financial forecast done by next week
 		- all sections in forecast need to be done also
+- research help linked in document, also the talk

 - follow WP With Tom on youtube -> good tutorials